farlee2121/DevEssentialsBlog/_posts/2021-02-19-Monad-Mental-Model.md

 ## Conclusion

-Most people are propbably satisfied with knowing
+Most people are probably satisfied with knowing
 - We can always map to a monad (but be careful for extra cases mapping back)
 - Monads are always chainable
 - Monads let us transform values to fit our usecase, operate error-free, then map back (e.g. async, lists, error-handling, etc)